 Follow these steps to add your signature to a PDF in just a few minutes:

-2. Upload Your PDF: Drag and drop your PDF file into the upload area, or click to browse and select it from your device.
+- Upload Your PDF: Drag and drop your PDF into the upload area, or click to browse and select it from your device.

-3. Choose Your Signature Style: Decide how you want to create your signature.
-You have more options:
+Choose how you want to create your signature.
+You have these options:

-• Draw Signature: Use your mouse or touchpad to draw your signature and customize it as needed.
+- Draw signature: Use your mouse or touchpad to draw your signature and adjust it as needed.

-4. Place Your Signature: Hit "START," then drag your signature to the spot on the PDF where you want it.
+- Place your signature: Click "START," then drag your signature to the place on the PDF where you want it.

-5. Save and Download: Once you're happy with the placement, save your changes.
-Download the signed PDF to your device, and you're done!
+- Save and download: When you are satisfied with the placement, save your changes and download the signed PDF to your device.

 In Conclusion

-Electronic signatures are changing the game, making document signing faster, safer, and more eco-friendly than ever.
-From real estate to retail, they're helping industries go digital while saving time and money.
+Electronic signatures make document signing faster, safer, and more eco-friendly than ever.
+From real estate to retail, they help industries go digital while saving time and money.

 With PDF2Go, you can sign PDFs in just a few clicks.

-Give it a try and start signing the smart way!
+Try it and start signing the smart way.